abubakar0606/Enterprise-Security-Transformation-Project/Day-06-pfSense-Firewall-Security/Screenshots/README.md

 `Block Unnecessary Traffic`

-This reduces the attack surface of the network.
+This approach reduces the attack surface of the network.

 Firewall rules should also be documented and regularly reviewed.